barpaw/blog/README.md

 - CRUD Comments
 - Admin dashboard (statistics, management)
-- Integrate with some newsletter platform(s?)
 - Allow easy integration with external content providers by API
 - Integrate donations
-- Media manager (photos)
 - Series (gorup posts into series with defined name and order)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>